Alliance of Patriots of Georgia: Parliamentary opposition

 In the parliament, Alliance of Patriots introduced a legislative initiative to declare what they refer to as the "Saakashvili-Bokeria regime" of the former ruling party UNM as criminal.
 On 21 February 2019, the resolution was voted down as it failed to receive sufficient support from the ruling Georgian Dream party, despite 39 MPs from the party voting in favor of the resolution.
 The main justification for the resolution cited by the party was the Gldani prison scandal, which gave light to the widespread torture and abuse in Georgian prisons during the UNM's tenure.
 According to Irma Inashvili, the rape in prisons under the UNM government was not simply a form of punishment, but a form of "breaking the Georgian man" and "degrading his dignity" implemented against the "ideological enemies" in collusion with Western "pseudo-liberals" like US officials Matthew Bryza and David J. Kramer, politician John McCain and businessman George Soros.
 In March 2018, the Alliance of Patriots MP Emzar Kvitsiani introduced a draft law to criminalize "insult of religious feelings", while in December 2018 he also introduced a draft law to ban wearing the burqas and niqabs in public.
 However, both draft legislations failed to pass.

-In 2019, Gia Jorjoliani, the leader of the Social Democrats for the Development of Georgia, joined the Alliance of Patriots parliamentary faction, after his party left the GD parliamentary majority.
+In 2019, Gia Zhorzholiani, the leader of the Social Democrats for the Development of Georgia, joined the Alliance of Patriots parliamentary faction, after his party left the GD parliamentary majority.
 The faction was renamed to "Alliance of Patriots – Social Democrats".
-Jorjoliani cited general agreement on core issues such as their left-wing fiscal policy and patriotic values as the reason for him joining the faction.
+Zhorzholiani cited general agreement on core issues such as their left-wing fiscal policy and patriotic values as the reason for him joining the faction.